tulja/MISP-ThreatEvents/README.md

 * List available tags
 ![Alt text](./screenshots/misp-list-tags.png?raw=true "List Tags")

-* Link tag to the created event
+* Double-click on event from list of events and link tag to the created event
 ![Alt text](./screenshots/misp-link-tag-event.png?raw=true "Link tag to an event")

 * List of events with tag(s)